Dogeswap Reaches Market Cap of $441,952.96 (DOGES)

 - SHIBA INU (SHIB) traded down 8.7% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-It is usually not presently possible to buy alternative cryptocurrencies such as Dogeswap directly using US dollars.
-Investors seeking to trade Dogeswap should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dogeswap using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Dogeswap directly using U.S. dollars.
+Investors seeking to trade Dogeswap should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dogeswap using one of the exchanges listed above.

 Receive News & Updates for Dogeswap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dogeswap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.